Honu Byron: Overview

 However, it is very rare to find two boards that are made entirely the same except for their thickness.
 While the example of the two hypothetical boards shows how changing just one variable can impact a paddleboard’s performance, it’s not the whole story.
 The Byron uses a few extra tricks to get the best of both worlds.

-First, Honu uses a woven fabric base layer – which is stiffer and lighter than traditional knitted fabric – along with X-woven drop stitching.
-The X-woven drop stitching once again reduces weight, but actually increases the overall stiffness, much like the crossed bracing members on a bridge.
+First, Honu uses a woven fabric base layer – which is stiffer and lighter than traditional knitted fabric – along with crossed drop stitching.
+The crossed drop stitching once again reduces weight, but actually increases the overall stiffness, much like the crossed bracing members on a bridge.